jan-bogaerts/mark/src/markdownCode.md

 ### log service
 - the log service is a global singleton that is responsible for keeping track of messages that should be shown to the user.
+- fields:
+  - eventTarget: a field used to dispatch events.
+- properties:
+  - showLogWindow: when set:
+    - call  `window.electron.showLogWindow(value)`
+    - trigger the `log-window-visibility` event through the 'eventTarget' field
 - functions:
   - beginMsg(transformerName, fragmentKey, inputData):
     - creates a gpt msg log item,
-    - convert the fragmentKey to a location using `keyService.calculateLocation(ProjectService.getFragmentByKey(fragmentKey))`
+    - convert the fragmentKey to a location using `keyService.calculateLocation(ProjectService.getFragment(fragmentKey))`
     - store all the data and assigns a UUID to the log object.
+    - if in debug mode (buildService.debug), then make certain that the log window is open
     - This log object is then serialized to a string (pretty print) and send to the log window using the global function `window.electron.logMsg`.
     - Finally returns the log object.
-  - logMsgResponse(logObj, response): creates an object containing the response and the UUID field of the logObj, serializes this object and sends it to the log window using `window.electron.logMsg`
+  - logMsgResponse(logObj, response): creates an object containing the response and the UUID field of the logObj, serializes this object and sends it to the log window using `window.electron.logMsg`.
+If in debug mode (buildService.debug), then make certain that the log window is open
+  - setLogWindowVisibility: a function that
+    - should be registered as a callback with `window.electron.onLogWindowVisibility`, unregistered using `window.electron.removeOnLogWindowVisibility`
+    - when called:
+      - don't call `window.electron.showLogWindow(value)` cause the window is reporting it's new state
+      - update the internal state of showLogWindow
+      - trigger the `log-window-visibility` event through the 'eventTarget' field

 ### gpt service
 - the GPT service is a global singleton that is responsible for communicating with the open-ai api backend.
 It is primarily used by transformers that perform more specific tasks.